TheImagingSource/tiscamera/doc/pages/tutorial.rst

 This code can be found in the example `00-list-devices`.

-Opening And Closing A Camera
+Opening and Closing a Camera
 ----------------------------

-The recommended way of addressing a camera is by using it's serial number.
+The recommended way of addressing a camera is by using its serial number.

 .. tabs::